TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 ---
 date: "2016-04-09T16:50:16+02:00"
-title: Data Visuaisation
+title: Data Visualisation
 output:
   learnr::tutorial
 weight: 2
 ---

-Most of you, if not all, would be familiar in creating the graphs in Excel.
-Software such Excel has a predifined set of menu options for plotting the data that is focus a the end result: "pretty graph".
+Most of you, if not all, would be familiar with creating the graphs in Excel.
+Software such as Excel has a predefined set of menu options for plotting the data that is the focus of the end result: "pretty graph".
 Those types of menues assume data to be in a format ready for plotting, which when you get a raw data is hardly the case.
 You are most likely going to have to organse and wrangle your data to make it ready for effective visualisation.

 ### Grammar of Graphics